 - The stitch length filters are used to prevent loopy stitches on the fabric from stitch elongation, and in the other direction, small stitches from gathering on the fabric making too many perforations or simply bunching up the fabric.

 - The settings are broken out by stitch type because the handling of satin stitches is special and you may want to achieve a split-satin look at a certain size.

-Advanced Stitch properties
+Advanced Stitch properties for Essentials

 Control satin and fill density within each color layer in any stitch file.
 The stitch properties tab appears when a stitch design is selected.
 There are controls where you can add or remove up to 25% of the stitches by increasing or decreasing the density of the selected items.
 The slider controls will separately allow the adjustment of satin stitching and fill stitching, which allows very specific control.